-All of the tables are longer than the reed on my 10MFANTM mouthpieces.
+All of the tables on my tenor mouthpieces are longer than the reed on my 10MFANTM tenor mouthpieces.
 This was done so that you can easily line a reed up and see that it’s perfectly aligned top to bottom and side to side.
-Also, the ENTIRE reed can vibrate on the table and be held down by the ligature.
+Also, the entire reed can vibrate on the table and be held down by the ligature.
 Dexter Gordon used to keep the ligature far back.
 I bet he would have loved to have tried my mouthpieces with the ligature all the way on the butt end of the reed.
 The tables on my mouthpieces are the perfect width, flat, and very reed friendly.
 Great detail has gone into these pieces to make sure that the tables match the reed contour precisely.

 Please make sure when you put your reed on, that the tip of the reed matches up with the tip rail of your mouthpiece, and that the bottom of the reed is perfectly centered on the table.

 The longer tables show alot of care and thought because it makes perfect sense.
 The table is where the whole reed lies—- If you’re a 6 foot tall person, would sleeping on a 4 foot long bed be optimal for you???
 We do not buff the table, rails, or inside of the mouthpiece because once they are hand-finished, they are perfect, and we leave them that way.
 You will see the hand-finishing marks on purpose.
 Our primary concern is that the table is perfectly flat, not that its shiny and glowing after a buffing.
 Never ever hit the table with a buffing wheel….that’s a good recipe for disaster.

 I have heard the numerous complaints about many modern hard rubber tenor mouthpieces having ligature issues.
 People are complaining that many modern mouthpieces are a little too small to fit regular tenor ligatures properly— so a lot of people have had to resort to buying expensive modern ligatures to accommodate this.

 Who signed up for that???